(Last UPDATED 3/27/19) Description and review of Lou’s Sushi, a Japanese-fusion restaurant located in Midtown Sacramento at P and 28th Streets.

+Lou’s Sushi had been on the list of restaurants that I wanted to check out for some time, and I recently had the opportunity to dine at Lou’s.
 It was a Saturday so my dining companion and I planned to arrive by 5:30 p.m. at the latest.
-It was hot out and all the tables on the outside patio were full – so we thought we might have to wait.
+It was a very hot day and all the tables on the outside patio were full – so we thought we might have to wait.

 As we entered Lou’s the sushi chefs working behind the small sushi bar greeted us.
 As luck would have it there was one table available and we were immediately seated.
 I had not realized just how small the restaurant is.
 There are just six tables inside in addition to the seating at the sushi bar.